 Turo (aka, Airbnb for cars) is an app that allows vehicle owners to rent out their vehicles.
 Both Turo hosts and renters require additional car insurance—however, it works a little differently than a typical policy.

-If you’re considering renting or hosting through Turo, you’ll need to determine the level of coverage that’s right for you.
+Unfortunately, Turo does not include insurance or rental insurance.
+So, if you’re considering renting or hosting through Turo, you’ll need to determine the level of coverage that’s right for you.

 That’s why the comparison shopping and broker app Jerry has compiled everything you need to know about Turo insurance.

 If you’re looking to switch out your car insurance policy, Jerry can help you find cheap car insurance that meets your coverage needs.